NVIDIAAICITYCHALLENGE/AICity_Team6_ISU/README.md

 * Add data inference function to output detection .txt files, one per image.

-The codes have been tested on Ubuntu 16.04, NVIDIA TITIAN X GPU, Python 2.7.
+The codes have been tested on:

+* Ubuntu 16.04, NVIDIA TITIAN X GPU, Python 2.7.

+* NVIDIA Jetson TX2, Python 2.7.

 [//]: # (Image References)